Bruce Lee Never Quit Wing Chun

 Explanation:

 Wing Chun teaches that patterns are tools to build awareness, not ends in themselves.
 Bruce’s philosophy in JKD was deeply rooted in this Wing Chun concept.
 He didn’t reject Wing Chun but sought to free practitioners from misunderstanding it as a rigid system.
-His statement affirms that Wing Chun’s truth lies in its principles, not its forms.
+His statement affirms that Wing Chun’s truth lies in its principles, not its forms, patterns, physical appearance or techniques.

 “Jeet Kune Do is just a name used, a boat to get one across, and once across it is to be discarded and not to be carried on one’s back.”